 “I have been informed by Dr. X of the risks, benefits, and alternatives associated with the proposed treatment and grant permission for him/her to provide medical treatment [or a specific procedure or treatment] to [patient’s name], [relationship to the patient].”

 Attach a copy of the email or fax to the medical record.
 Whenever possible, original, signed consents should be obtained and filed in the medical record.

 Consent for a Series of Treatments

-- Clarify with the parents what services may and may not be performed without explicit consent.
+- In a written policy or handout, clarify with parents what services may and may not be performed without explicit consent.

-- Do not provide treatment outside of the scope of the agreed upon series without obtaining additional consent from the parent.
+- Do not provide treatment outside of the scope of the agreed-upon services without obtaining additional consent from the parent.